KedArch/jpwp-project/README.md

 ## Known bugs
 - none known at time of writing :)
 ## Todo
-- images for GUI elements
+- Map editor
-- GUI interface as whole
+- More maps?